Sugar-Free Ketchup

 Common Mistakes

-• Treating sugar-free ketchup as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating sugar-free ketchup as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives